NoLtour/Uni-notes/(Year 1,2) Mechanics structures and materials/Year 1/Materials/1 Atomic composition/3 Crystal planes and directions/polycrystalline.md

 ![[Pasted image 20211024110549.png]]

 ### Properties
-It is isotropic, so it will have the same properties in all directions giving it a uniform [[youngs modulus]] in all axis'.
+It is isotropic, so it will have the same properties in all directions giving it a uniform [[Youngs modulus]] in all axis'.